Prostitution in the Netherlands: Napoleonic mandatory registration and medical examination

 At the beginning of the nineteenth century, the armies of Napoleon started to regulate prostitution in the Netherlands (in 1810) to protect soldiers against venereal diseases.
-Prostitutes were forced to register and were subjected to mandatory medical examinations.
+Prostitutes were forced to register and were subjected to mandatory medical examinations in accordance with the Regulation System.
 Registered prostitutes were handed a red card which was a sort of work permit.
 If they were found to be infected, their red card was taken and they were given a white card instead while they were prohibited from working and were only allowed to work when declared fit.
 After the French occupation the Dutch government stopped regulating prostitution, but during several decades slowly began to regulate prostitutes again in the same style as under the French occupation.
 Many scientists during the nineteenth century believed that sexual abstinence for men was unhealthy.
 In their eyes, it was unavoidable that a number of women had to sacrifice themselves to protect the rest of the women from the destruction of an even more revolting kind.
 The women who had to sacrifice themselves were supposed to be lower class.
 Prostitutes themselves, however, were still despised and portrayed as disgusting creatures.
 Lower-class people themselves detested prostitutes.